cabforum/servercert/docs/Bylaws.md

 All Members shall abide by the CAB Forum Code of Conduct, which is attached to these Bylaws as Exhibit B.

+## 6.5 Photography Policy

+All Members shall abide by the CAB Forum Photography Policy, which is attached to these Bylaws as Exhibit D.

 # DEFINITIONS

 **Affiliate:** An entity that directly or indirectly controls, is controlled by, or is under common control with, another entity.
 Control for the purposes of these Bylaws shall mean direct or indirect beneficial ownership of more than fifty percent of the voting stock, or decision-making authority in the event that there is no voting stock, in an entity.

-**Forum Meetings:** Face-to-face plenary meetings of Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.
+**Forum Meetings:** Face-to-face plenary meetings of Full and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.

-**Forum Teleconferences:** Teleconference plenary meetings of Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.
+**Forum Teleconferences:** Teleconference plenary meetings of Full and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.

 **Qualified Auditor:** A natural person or Legal Entity that meets the requirements of Section 8.2 of the Baseline Requirements (https://cabforum.org/baseline-requirements-documents/).

 **Member:** A Member of the Forum or a representative of the Member (depending on context).

-**Member Mail List:** The email list-serv maintained by the Forum or CWG for communications by and among Forum or CWG Members and Associate Members.
+**Member Mail List:** The email list-serv maintained by the Forum or CWG for communications by and among Forum or CWG Full Members and Associate Members.
 The Member Mail List is not available to Interested Parties or Other Parties.

-**Member Web Site:** The password-protected web site available only to Members and Associate Members (currently called the CA/Browser Forum Wiki).
+**Member Web Site:** The password-protected web site available only to Full Members and Associate Members (currently called the CA/Browser Forum Wiki).

-**Public Mail List:** A public email list-serv maintained by the Forum or CWG for communications by and among Members, Associate Members and Interested Parties.
+**Public Mail List:** A public email list-serv maintained by the Forum or CWG for communications by and among Full Members, Associate Members and Interested Parties.
 The Public Mail List may be read by other parties, but other parties may not post to the Public Mail List.

-**Public Web Site:** A public web site available to Members, Associate Members, Interested Parties, and other parties.
-A Forum Member will be appointed as Webmaster and will control all postings to the Public Web Site.
+**Public Web Site:** A public web site available to Full Members, Associate Members, Interested Parties, and other parties.

+**Voting Representative:** A natural person designated by the Full Member organization allowed to cast votes on behalf of the Member organization.
+Each Voting Representative can extend the set of Voting Representatives.
+Voting Representatives can also be introduced or removed by a Member's legal (or properly delegated) representative.

 **Questions Mail List:** The email list-serv currently located at questions@cabforum.org maintained by the Forum for communications from the public to the Forum.